 For Resource, select the Log Analytics workspace to which you exported security alerts and recommendations.

 For Condition, select Custom log search.
 In the page that appears, configure the query, lookback period, and frequency period.
 In the search query, you can type SecurityAlert or SecurityRecommendation to query the data types that Defender for Cloud continuously exports to as you enable the Continuous export to Log Analytics feature.

 Optionally, configure the Action Group that you'd like to trigger.
 Action groups can trigger email sending, ITSM tickets, WebHooks, and more.

-You'll now see new Microsoft Defender for Cloud alerts or recommendations (depending on your configured continuous export rules and the condition you defined in your Azure Monitor alert rule) in Azure Monitor alerts, with automatic triggering of an action group (if provided).
+The Microsoft Defender for Cloud alerts or recommendations appears (depending on your configured continuous export rules and the condition you defined in your Azure Monitor alert rule) in Azure Monitor alerts, with automatic triggering of an action group (if provided).

 Manual one-time export of alerts and recommendations

 To download a CSV report for alerts or recommendations, open the Security alerts or Recommendations page and select the Download CSV report button.